 We will visit the Osmanic town that [Danish/German explorer] Carsten Niebuhr visited and later on Napoleon conquered.

 Then we arrive at the elegant fin-de-siècle Cairo with boulevards and parks.
 From the colonial days’ nationalistic expressions to the independence in 1954 and socialism’s modernism.
-We will finally arrive at today’s Cairo with slums, chaos, decay, side by side with the new rich quarters.
+We will finally arrive at today’s Cairo with slums, chaos, decay, side by side with the nouveau riche quarters.

 It takes time to master a city like Cairo.
 But we will give it a try during our stay.